dadlovesuj/dadlovesuj.github.io/README.md

 ## JAIN is also your religion
 Jain's like peace and being friends and do not hurt people and animals
 ## You have the right to be JAIN since that is your identity
-No grownup can take that away from you and no grown should give you meat to eat-- animals are friends to Jain people
+No grownup can take that away from you and no grown up should EVER give you meat to eat-- animals are friends to Jain people not food
 ## Your name is UJVAL JAIN
 Your nickname is UJ but you don't have any other names that anyone can call you
 ## :-)